karthikziffer/karthikziffer.github.io/_posts/2026-06-06-prompt-evolution.md

 ## Example

-Prompts are decomposed into nodes and entities based on their structure and relationships.
+Prompts are decomposed into nodes and edges based on their structure and relationships.
 For example, a classification prompt might be broken down into nodes for the task (e.g., "classification"), the model type (e.g., "transformer"), and the specific classes (e.g., "cat", "dog").
 This structured decomposition allows for efficient querying, retrieval, and modification of prompts.

 The data structure for the prompts in Neo4j can be created using labels (e.g., `Prompt`, `Task`, `ModelType`) and relationships (e.g., `HAS_TASK`, `USES_MODEL_TYPE`).
 Each prompt node would contain properties such as its text, description, version, and metadata.
 Relationships between nodes represent the semantic connections between prompts and their components.